UIUC-iSchool-DataViz/is445_oauoag_spring2023/week01/lecture01.md

 notes:
 See what I mean?
 It's a stunt.
 You're supposed to hear these, or look at the numbers, and not have as clear an impression.
 It also takes a lot longer.

+Can you read the trends here at all?

 ---